Glossary Terms Beginning with S

 Standard of Basic Needs Definition

-The standard of basic need includes an amount for any of the following:
+The standard of basic need includes an amount for all of the following:

 Food